Struggling with a cracked voice?

 If you want to avoid illnesses as best as you can, or recover from one quickly, these are the tips for you!

 - Water is your best friend as a singer.
-You need to drink those 8 glasses a day in order to keep your vocal cords hydrated and healthy.
+It is the best drink for your voice and you need to drink those 8 glasses a day in order to keep your vocal cords hydrated and healthy.

 - Always have an array of green teas and citrus teas ready.
 They’re brilliant for both preventing disease and for helping in the healing process.
 Your vocal cords need vitamins and warmth, and this is exactly what these teas give them.